bouc1620/gamepad-rxjs/README.md

   ButtonEvent,
   JoystickDirectionEvent,
 } from 'gamepad-rxjs';
-import { merge, filter, throttle, interval, map, pairwise } from 'rxjs';
+import { merge, throttle, interval, map, distinctUntilChanged } from 'rxjs';

 const player1 = new GamepadObservables(0);
 const player2 = new GamepadObservables(1);